 PCI compliance is a subset of standards designed to assure that the credit card industry systematically protects customer data and data transfer processes.
 It is mandated for all businesses that process credit card payments.
 According to Paul, a PCI compliance audit is the most pricey thing a trader can encounter.

 “A PCI compliance audit is when your bank or merchant service provider mandates you to demonstrate that customer store data is safe.
 With Magento, you have to verify it independently.
 If you are on BigCommerce, the process is often more straightforward.”

-Businesses that worry about migrate settings from Magento 1 to Magento 2 will nonetheless be on a hosted solution and will have to retain a staging server, hire a dedicated Magento Server Deployment team or spend on a provider for the same, which implies that they are still answerable for retaining PCI compliance and patching.
+Businesses that worry about migrate settings from Magento 1 to Magento 2 will nonetheless be on a hosted solution and will have to retain a staging server or spend on a provider for the same, which implies that they are still answerable for retaining PCI compliance and patching.

 “The expenses to purchase and support hosted PCI compliant and separate environment are far more significant than if you opted for an out of the box PCI compliant SaaS solution such as BigCommerce.” states Johnny at Fortuitas.

 8. Specify Your Tech Stack And Decide The Features You Require As Per Development Environment: